Mortgage Tips for First Time Home Buyers

 Consider Your Available Deposit

 Deposit is a significant factor when it comes to a mortgage.
 The standard for the mortgage industry is 20% deposit for the total amount.
 There are, however, some specialised loan types that do not require down payment but only a few qualify for those.
-It is advisable to go for the higher down payment if it is available because it will lower your monthly instalments.
-Less deposit means you have to pay huge monthly deposits to cover for the remaining amount.
+It is advisable to go for the higher down payment if it is available because it will lower your monthly installments.
+Less deposit means you have to pay huge monthly deposits to cover the remaining amount.